brentd09/CourseInfo/Microsoft/Server/20741/CreatingSubnets.md

 **This shows us:**<br>
-**to get 4 subnets we need to trade 2 host bits to networks**<br> **to get 8 subnets we need to trade 3 host bits to networks**<br><br> **In this case 4 subnets (trading 2 host bits to networks) therefore we need to trade 3 host bits, giving us least 8 networks.
-We could trade more host bits giving us more networks, however we would also need to make sure we have enough host bits left to accomodate the required hosts/subnet requirements.**<br>
+**to get 4 subnets we need to trade 2 host bits to networks**<br> **to get 8 subnets we need to trade 3 host bits to networks**<br><br> **In this case 4 subnets (trading 2 host bits to networks) is not enough as we need 5 subnets, therefore we need to trade 3 host bits, giving us 8 networks.
+We could trade more host bits giving us more networks, however we would also need to make sure we have enough host bits remaining to accomodate the required hosts/subnet requirements.
+This calcluation is done with this formular 2<sup>host-bits</sup>-2=Valid-Host-Addresses**<br>